deepflowio/docs/translate/translated/06-guide/01-ee-tenant/01-query/03-path-search.md

 # Path Search Box

-The `Path Search Box` is used in Application - Path Statistics/Path Topology, Network - Path Statistics/Path Topology/NAT Tracing.
+The `Path Search Box` is used in Application - Path Analysis/Topology Analysis, Network - Path Analysis/Topology Analysis/NAT Tracing.

 ![00-Path Search Box](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/2024032065faac6eb6f17.png)

 - **①/②/③/④/⑦**: For detailed operation instructions, please refer to [Resource Search Box](./service-search/)
 - **⑤ Search Mode**: You can switch between `Simplified Mode`, `Unidirectional Path`, and `Bidirectional Path` modes, and use the `Path Filtering` capability to query the required path data.
-  - Simplified Search: The input `search tags` will be used as conditions for both `client` and `server`.
+  - Simplified Search: The entered `search tags` will be used as conditions for both `client` and `server`.
 For details, please refer to the [Simplified Mode] section.
-  - Unidirectional Path: The input `search tags` will be used as conditions for either the `client` or the `server`.
+  - Unidirectional Path: The entered `search tags` will be used as conditions for either the `client` or the `server`.
 For details, please refer to the [Unidirectional Path] section.
-  - Bidirectional Path: The input `search tags` do not specify the query direction.
+  - Bidirectional Path: The entered `search tags` do not specify the query direction.
 For details, please refer to the [Bidirectional Path] section.
 - **⑥ Path Filtering**: Supported only in `Simplified Search` mode.
 For details, please refer to the [Simplified Mode] section.

 ## Simplified Mode